fenago/Grokking-Deep-Learning/Lab_6.md

 Look at all the error!
 These weights are in for a massive weight update even though the network predicted perfectly.
 Why?
 For sigmoid to reach 0 error, it doesn’t just have to predict the highest positive number for the true output; it also has to predict a 0 everywhere else.
-Where softmax asks, “Which digit seems like the best fit for this input?” sigmoid says, “You better believe that it’s only digit 9 and doesn’t have anything in common with the other MNIST digits.”
+Where softmax asks, "Which digit seems like the best fit for this input?" sigmoid says, "You better believe that it’s only digit 9 and doesn’t have anything in common with the other MNIST digits."